 The Department of Agriculture, Fisheries and Forestry administers the Biosecurity Act 2015, which contains the regulatory powers and requirements for managing biosecurity risks associated with goods, people and conveyances entering Australia.
-This includes responsibility for activities relating to plant health and biosecurity.
-As part of its responsibilities, the department also provides a national leadership function and develops and implements national policies, programs and other arrangements, including working with partners, to support an effective and efficient national plant biosecurity system.
+This includes

 The department, along with the Department of Climate Change, Energy, the Environment and Water, is also responsible for developing national policy on pests, including invasive plants, and diseases that cause harm to the natural environment, Indigenous cultural heritage and social amenity.
 This includes assessing the environmental impact associated with proposals to import live animal species under the Environmental Protection and Biodiversity Conservation Act 1999 (noting the approvals for plants, fungi and microbes are undertaken in accordance with the Biosecurity Act 2015, ensuring that Australia complies with its obligations under the Convention on International Trade in Endangered Species of Wild Fauna and Flora and the Convention on Biological Diversity).